 Although yellow fever does not occur in India, an official yellow fever vaccination certificate may be required depending on your itinerary.

-- Requirement: A vaccination certificate is required for travelers aged ≥ 6 months arriving within 6 days of departure from countries with risk of YF transmission.
+- Requirement: A certificate proving yellow fever vaccination is required for travelers aged ≥ 9 months arriving within 6 days of departure from countries with risk of YF transmission.
 Note: At the discretion of the local Health Officer, this requirement may apply to air passengers who have transited risk countries and to persons who arrive on craft (plane or ship) originating in or transiting risk countries that were not properly disinsected following WHO guidelines or Indian regulations.
 In addition, some airlines may impose a boarding requirement for a vaccination certificate for passengers transiting a risk country en route to India.

 See also: Library article for Malaria